unforqive/Lets-Golf-Build/README.md

 Go inside the newly extracted folder and double click on ***Lets Golf!.exe*** to open and run it.

 ## Controls
+A list of controls will be added into the game soon.
+For now, refer to the controls listed below.

 ### In-Game: